arijbaig547/E-Comm-Store-FrontEnd/README.md

 FakeStore API – Product data

 🌐 API Used
-GET /products → Fetch all products
+GET /products – Fetch all products

-GET /products/categories → Fetch product categories
+GET /products/categories – Fetch product categories

-More info at FakeStore API.
+More details: FakeStore API Docs

 🤝 Contributing
 Contributions are welcome!
-Please open an issue first for discussion.
+Please open an issue first to discuss what you'd like to change.

 📝 License
 This project is open-source and available under the MIT License.